AlexandraPast/Visual_Analytics/Assignment3_Transfer_learning/README.md

    - `python src/Transfer_learning_1.2.py -h` for help explanations (`-h` or `--help`)

 ## Discussion of results
-During the training the new classifier reached around 62% training accuracy with 10 epochs and around 58% accuracy on testing data.
-In the classification report the weighted average accuracy reached 59%.
+During the training, the new classifier reached around 62% training accuracy with 10 epochs and around 58% accuracy on testing data.
+In the classification report, the weighted average accuracy reached 59%.
 The training curves suggest that training accuracy continues to climb while testing began to somewhat plateau.
 It is my belief that that could suggest overfitting of the model on the training data.
-Perhaps using additional methods such as, data augmentation, regularisation or dropout could add to the models performance.
-It is also possible that running the model with lower learning rate and more epochs could also benefit the final results as we can still see the loss decreasing in both training and testing.
+Perhaps using additional methods such as data augmentation, regularisation or dropout could add to the model's performance.
+It is also possible that running the model with a lower learning rate and more epochs could also benefit the final results as we can still see the loss decreasing in both training and testing.